-As some may know, the biggest Pokémon Center in all of Japan has opened this spring in the Takashimaya department store in Nihonbashi, a very Japanese neighborhood and historical center of Tokyo.
-The enormous Pokémon Center DX’s location is very convenient with it being located just a short walk from Tokyo station.
+The biggest Pokémon Center in Japan opened in 2018 in the Takashimaya Department Store in Nihonbashi, a very Japanese neighborhood and historical center of Tokyo.
+The enormous Pokémon Center DX’s location is very convenient with it being located just a short walk from Tokyo Station.
 Even better, it also holds nearly any Pokémon item you can imagine and uses some cutting-edge technology that everyone can enjoy!

 When entering Pokémon Center DX, you are greeted by this picture-perfect sight—a lazy Snorlax and adorable Pikachu and Mew welcoming you!
 Moving to the left of this grand sight will take you to perhaps the most hyped and unique part of this new Pokémon Center—the Pokémon Café.